-Nice has four theaters regularly showing films in English… not dubbed but in their original version.
+Nice has five theaters regularly showing films in English…

 First of all, to get a quick list of what’s playing where in English, click on the Anglo-Info English Language Cinema Listing,

 The Mercury The oldest cinema in Nice (1911), the Mercury is also the quirkiest.
 Tucked in the corner of Place Garibaldi, this art-house cinema features a wide range of indie, cult, foreign, documentary and just genuinely eclectic programming on three screens, and all in original language.
 Around 35 films a week screen on a rotating schedule, which means that each film runs a just a few times a week, so check the schedule.
 The shows usually starts right on time with no previews or ads, so be prompt!
 Tickets are 7.50€, but just 5€ on Monday, and always for seniors over 60 and for students.

 The Cinémathèque In this age of rising ticket prices and shrinking screens, The Cinémathèque shows big films on the screen size they were made for… And best of all, the ticket price is also a throwback to an earlier era: 2€ gets you a yearly membership, then each movie ticket will only set you back 2.50€ (or just 2€ if you buy a card for 5 screenings!)
 The films are chosen based on several monthly themes that can range from classics, genres, countries, topics, or specific directors or actors.
 The films run on a rotating monthly schedule and usually will only show 1-3 times, then they’re gone.
 The Cinémathèque is located in the Acropolis complex (next to the bowling alley, for more retro fun).